 On May 13th 1787, the First Fleet set sail from Portsmouth, a city located on England's south coast, under the command of Arthur Phillip.
 It consisted of eleven ships - six prison ships, three equipment ships, and two naval ships, Sirius and Supply.
 They sailed for roughly 250 days and arrived in New South Wales between January 18 and 20, 1788.
 Thus began the colonization of Australia by convicts.
 This fleet was quickly followed by the Second and Third Fleet.

 Founded in 1788, New South Wales (NSW) was the first penal colony.
-Discovered by Captain James Cook during his voyage along the east coast of Australia while attempting to examine the planet Venus in order to determine the distance from the Earth to the Sun in 1770, he first named it New Wales, then later New South Wales.
+British explorer, Captain James Cook, first discovered the east coast of Australia while attempting to examine the planet Venus in order to determine the distance from the Earth to the Sun in 1770, he first named it New Wales, then later New South Wales.
 Joseph Banks, a botanist aboard the HMS Endeavour's first voyage became general adviser to the government on all Australian matters for twenty years.
 He was continually contacted for help in developing the agriculture and trade of the colony and was a strong influence in the early emigration of early free settlers to New South Wales.
-Captain Arthur Phillip led the First Fleet landings in mid January 1788 and assumed the role of governor of the settlement.
+Captain Arthur Phillip led the First Fleet landings in January 1788 and assumed the role of governor of the settlement.
 At one time, the New South Wales colony comprised the Australian mainland, Van Diemen's Land (Tasmania since 1856), Lord Howe Island, and Norfolk Island.